echohive42/Arxiv-RAG-researcher/README.md

 #### You can find 250+ projects like this at my Patreon, where I also offer consulting: https://www.patreon.com/echohive42.
 #### You can find all my videos about building LLM powered apps at my website https://www.echohive.live.
 Or at my YouTube channel https://www.youtube.com/@echohive.

+### Give this repo a star if you find it helpful 🙏

 [Watch the demo video](https://youtu.be/cnqIomsS-SU)

 ## Setup